Lucrasoft/Splitter/GAME.md

   -?, -h, --help       Show help and usage information
 ```

-Heres a example on how to run the typescript example `./Tester.exe --games 200 --layout 2 --command "bun typescript/index.ts"` or the c# example `dotnet run --project Tester --games 200 --layout 2 --command "dotnet run --project Example"`
+Heres a example on how to run the typescript example `./Tester.exe --games 200 --layout 2 --command "bun typescript/index.ts"` or the c# example `dotnet run --project Tester --games 200 --layout 2 --command "dotnet run --project Example"`.
+Keep in mind that running your program using dotnet run instead of dotnet [path to dll] will add so much overhead that its not possible to stay within the 10 minute time this should only be done for development.

 After the games are complete tester will output some info about how long it took to complete the total score and score per game